ReturnInfinity/BareMetal-Firecracker/README.md

 SMP is not included in this version of BareMetal and will be added at a later date.
 BareMetal uses 2MiB of memory - A microVM should be provisioned with at least 4MiB of memory so 2MiB can be mapped at `0xFFFF800000000000`.
 2MiB is the minimum if the application runs from kernel memory (there is some room).

-The kernel binary is currently ~5500 bytes.
+The kernel binary (actual code + data) is currently ~5500 bytes.
+About 913408 bytes of padding is added to the end of the kernel so that the monitor utility is already at 0x1E0000 in memory.
+The monitor utility is also padded to be 131072 bytes in length so that any application will be at 0x200000 in memory (which is mapped to 0xFFFF800000000000).

 ## TODO

 - parse ACPI tables for APIC IDs (SMP removed from this version)
+- re-org BareMetal memory usage to make more room for payloads when running with only 2MiB of RAM

 //EOF